cardstack/cardstack-documentation/guides/release/card-sdk/templates.md

-_In Hub v2, the custom template system is still under development, so stay tuned for updates!_
+_In Hub v2, the custom template system is still under development, so stay tuned for updates!
+Currently, there is only scaffolding in place for this feature._

 Templates are where a developer writes HTML markup and more to display data and organize content.